rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 the following settings:

 - `debug = true`: enables debug symbols and `debug!` logging, takes a bit longer to compile.
-- `incremental = true`: enables incremental compilation of the compiler itself.
+- `incremental = true`: enables incremental compilation of the compiler itself, which can significantly speed things up.
+This is turned off by default because it's technically unsound; sometimes this will cause weird crashes.
-  This is turned off by default because it's technically unsound.
-Sometimes this will cause weird crashes, but it can really speed things up.
+  Also, it can consume a lot of disk space.
 - `llvm-config`: enables building with system LLVM.
 [See this chapter][sysllvm] for more info.
 This avoids building LLVM, which can take a while.